 The AGC Biologics agreement is non-cancelable, except in the case of breach of contract, and includes a potential milestone of €0.3 million if a phase 3 study is approved by the relevant authority, as well as potential royalty fees between 0.5% and 1.0% depending on the volume of annual net sales of the first commercial and named patient sale of the product.
 In the AGC Agreement, the Company entrusts AGC with certain development activities that will allow the Company to carry out activities related to its clinical research and manufacturing.
 The AGC agreement also includes a technology transfer fee of €0.5 million related to the transfer of the manufacturing know-how and €1.0 million related to the marketability approval by regulatory authorities.
 The agreement is a "pay-as-you-go" type arrangement with all services expensed in the period the services were performed.
 In February 2020, the Company entered into Amendment 4 to the Framework Service Agreement with AGC Biologics related to production and testing of the Company's GBM trials, for a total amount of €360,000.
-In March 2020, the Company entered into Amendment 5 to the Framework Service Agreement with AGC Biologics related to production and testing of the Company entered into Amendment 6 to the Framework Service Agreement with ACG Biologics related to production and testing of the Company's GBM trials, for a total amount of €41,000.
-In August 2020, the Company entered into Amendment 7 to the Framework Service Agreement with ACG Biologics related to production and testing of the Company's GBM trials, which provides the Company with an option to accelerate GBM production as stated in Amendment 5 at a 20% cost increase.
+In March 2020, the Company entered into Amendment 5 to the Framework Service Agreement with AGC Biologics related to production and testing of the Company entered into Amendment 6 to the Framework Service Agreement with ACG Biologics related to production and testing of the Company's GBM trials, which provides the Company with an option to accelerate GBM production as stated in Amendment 5 at a 20% cost increase.
 In October 2020, the Company entered into Amendment 8 to the Framework Service Agreement with ACG Biologics related to production and testing of the Company's GBM trials, for a total amount of €17,000.